Good Enough? An Investigation on the Impact of Label Quality in Large-Scale Medical Datasets: Methodology

-\textbf{Pseudo-Label Generators:} We use three types of pseudo-label generators, each representing a different medical segmentation model family.
-The first category consists of in-domain dataset generators, trained on $D_{\text{base}}$ thus adapting the specific annotation style of the dataset.
-Here we use the nnU-Net~\cite{isensee2021nnu} as one of the most popular and successful segmentation frameworks.
-We use five-fold cross-validation, training a separate model for each fold.
-Each model is trained on four folds and predicts the fifth.
-This replaces the original labels with predictions from five distinct models, forming the new dataset $D_{\text{nnU-Net}}$ composed entirely of predicted labels.
+\textbf{Pseudo-Label Generators:} We employ three categories of generators, each representing a distinct family of medical segmentation models.
+The first category comprises standard trainable networks, represented by nnU-Net~\cite{isensee2021nnu}, being one of the most popular and successful segmentation frameworks.
+We use five-fold cross-validation, training separate models for each fold of the base datasets $D_{\text{base}}$.
+Each model is trained on four folds and predicts the respective fifth fold, which we keep as pseudolabels.
+Aggregating these out-of-fold predictions yields $D_{\text{nnU-Net}}$, now composed entirely of predicted labels.

-The second type of pseudo-label predictor includes non-interactive foundation models: TotalSegmentator~\cite{wasserthal2023totalsegmentator} and the STU-Net~\cite{huang2023stu} family.
-TotalSegmentator is a widely used segmentation model that is capable of robustly segmenting large parts of the human anatomy out of the box.
-The STU-Net family consists of the same U-Net~\cite{ronneberger2015u} inspired architecture across 4 different model parameter sizes trained on the TotalSegmentator dataset.
-The authors find that scaling model parameters tends to improve segmentation results.
-For our study, this poses an opportunity, as the scaled versions of the same models that are trained on the same datasets are unlikely to introduce fundamentally different types of mistakes.
-Instead, we expect errors to be scaled versions of those seen in smaller models, making it easier to simulate scenarios in which prediction masks are slightly improved.
-We explore this claim qualitatively in~\cref{fig:STUNet errors}.
+The second category comprises ``out-of-the-box'' foundation models: TotalSegmentator~\cite{wasserthal2023totalsegmentator} and the STU-Net family~\cite{huang2023stu}.
+TotalSegmentator is a widely used segmentation model that is capable of robustly segmenting large parts of the human anatomy.
+STU-Net is a family of U-Net~\cite{ronneberger2015u} based networks which differ in parameter sizes.
+The authors find that scaling model parameters tends to slightly but consistently improve segmentation results.
+For our study, this poses an opportunity, as the small differences in performance that the different STU-Net variants yield are an ideal simulation of small quality fluctuations of annotations; this behavior is explored in~\Cref{fig:ecdf_word} for the Word~\cite{luo2022word} dataset, with other datasets behaving similarly.

-A final remark on non-interactive pseudo-label predictors: neither the STU-Net variants nor TotalSegmentator predictions can be steered toward the desired annotation scheme.
-We thus remap one or multiple of the predicted labels to represent the corresponding label in $D_{\text{base}}$.
-We ignore all labels that cannot be matched.
-More details are outlined in~\cref{Eq: Common Labels}.

-Finally, we use the interactive foundation model MedSAM~\cite{ma2024segment} which provides a bridge between the in-domain dataset generators being perfectly able to capture the annotation style of the dataset and the previously discussed non-interactive models whose predictions cannot be altered.
-To generate predictions with MedSAM, we slice the volumetric images and generate bounding boxes around ground-truth segmentation masks to prompt the model, allowing the model to adapt to the original labels without requiring training.
+Finally, we use the interactive foundation model MedSAM~\cite{ma2024segment} serving as a bridge between the in-domain dataset generators being perfectly able to capture the annotation style of the dataset, and non-interactive models whose predictions cannot be altered.
+For MedSAM, we slice volumetric images and generate bounding boxes around ground-truth segmentation masks to prompt the model, allowing it to adapt to the original labels without requiring training.